binckbank-api/client-js/README.md

 #### Order changes
 The order change events are send when the order is placed, (partially) executed, or cancelled, etc.
+These updates are not as detailed as in the orders endpoint, so requesting the order data from the API might be necessary.

 Required scope: “read” or “write”.